 At its core, clearing is a spiritual practice of lightening up and letting go.

-Most people don't see it that way because their focus is on the problem – the stuff – not on their …
+Most people don't see it that way because their focus is on the problem – the stuff – not on their relationship …

 "Whenever you are sincerely pleased you are nourished." –Ralph Waldo Emerson.